dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 See a working example here: https://dwyl.github.io/html-form-send-email-via-google-script-without-server/

+**_Warning:_** Google's API has limits on how many emails it can send in a day.
+This may vary on your Google account, see [the limits here](https://developers.google.com/apps-script/guides/services/quotas).
+We recommend implementing this tutorial through Part 3, since the data will always be added to the spreadsheet first, then emailed if possible.

 ## Why?

 We needed a way of sending an email from a "*static*" HTML page